 Ali is a graduate of the University of Toronto Medical School and Munk School of Global Affairs and Public Policy’s Fellowship in Global Journalism, McGill University’s Family Medicine Residency and Clinician Scholar Program and is an alumnus of Harvard Business School.
 He is currently completing his PhD in Bioethics at the University of Montreal.

 Kristin Sandvik is a socio-legal scholar with a particular interest in the politics of innovation and technology in the humanitarian space.
 She holds a Candidata Juris from the University of Oslo and a doctoral degree from Harvard Law School.
-Sandvik is at the forefront of the thinking about the modalities and products of innovation, such as cash, cyber, drones, robots and wearables.
+Sandvik is at the forefront of the thinking about the modalities and products of innovation, such as and wearables.
 She is currently engaged in work on digital bodies, digital dead body management, humanitarian ethics and experimentation.

 Nigel’s is the Product Lead for Google’s Crisis Response team, which is changing how citizens stay safe and informed during crises by providing information and tools to help people make better decisions and collaborate during emergencies, building more resilient communities.
 Before joining Google in 2011, Nigel led R&D on humanitarian systems at Microsoft working on crisis solutions and responses in Afghanistan, Haiti and elsewhere.